-- terrestrial and aquatic ecosystems, and their interaction - biological diversity - the existing integrity of ecological processes, including habitats of threatened or near threatened species - the integrity of landscapes and places, including wilderness and similar natural places.
+- terrestrial and aquatic ecosystems, and their interaction - biological diversity - the existing integrity of ecological processes, including habitats of threatened, near threatened or special least concern species - the integrity of landscapes and places, including wilderness and similar natural places. - matters of national environmental significance listed as controlling provisions for the project under the EPBC Act.
+This information should be provided in the separate chapter or report for matters of national environmental significance (see Part 5 Matters of national environmental significance).